 Alternative 1 would retain the same indirect effects to the biological/ecological environment as those previously analyzed and described in the 2010 and 2011 Caribbean ACL Amendments (CFMC 2011a, b), but it would not allow for the inclusion of new species for management.
-Since those amendments were published, other species have been identified as playing an important role in St. Croix's fisheries and/or the coral reef ecosystem supporting those fisheries and may be in need of conservation and management.
-Alternative 1 would not allow new species to be added to the St. Croix FMP.
+Since those amendments were published, other species have been identified as playing an important role in St. Thomas/St. John's fisheries and/or the coral reef ecosystem supporting those fisheries and may be in need of conservation and management.
+Alternative 1 would not add new species to the St. Thomas/St. John FMP.
 On its own, adding species to the plan will not change how the fisheries operate.
 However, adding these species and managing them could have indirect biological/ecological effects.
 Without adding these species to the plans, the Council would not set management reference points or other conservation measures for those species, or otherwise ensure those species are managed in a manner that prevents overfishing while achieving, on a continuing basis, the OY from the fishery.
-In addition, Alternative 1 would retain species that might not be as applicable for the St. Croix FMP due to the geography and location of management zones.
+In addition, Alternative 1 would retain species that might not be as applicable for the St. Thomas/St. John FMP due to the geography and location of management zones.